vigneshavm/Interview-questions/JS Q.md

 #### **Duck Typing**

- Duck typing is a concept where an object is considered to be of a certain type if it has the properties or methods expected of that type, regardless of its actual class or interface.
-In TypeScript, this is common when we use interfaces to define the shape of objects.
+- "In TypeScript, **duck typing** means that an object is considered of a certain type **as long as it has the required properties or methods**, even if it doesn’t explicitly implement a class or interface."
+- "Basically, if it **looks like a duck and quacks like a duck**, we treat it like a duck — the actual structure matters more than the specific label."
+- "This is common when we use **interfaces** in TypeScript, where we just check if the object matches the **shape** we expect, rather than its actual type name."

 **Example**:
 ```typescript